bioidiap/bob.ip.facelandmarks/README.rst

  Face Keypoint Detection using menpo
 =====================================

-This package includes a `Bob`_ interface to `menpo`_ allowing you to detect keypoints on faces from images and videos.
+This package includes a `Bob`_ interface to `menpo`_ and menpofit, allowing you to detect keypoints on faces from images and videos.
 The model was provided by Epameinondas Antonakos from the `iBug`_ laboratory at Imperial College, London, UK.